canalplus/rx-player/doc/api/local_manifest.md

 }
 ```

-In the context of a local manifest with multiple periods, here is how it looks
+In the context of a local manifest with multiple periods, here is how it can
-like:
+look like:
 ```js
 {
   type: "local",